David Boaz

 David Douglas Boaz (/ˈboʊz/; August 29, 1953 – June 7, 2024) was a libertarian author, philosopher and editor.
 He was a distinguished senior fellow and the executive vice president of the Cato Institute, an American libertarian think tank.
 Boaz was a prominent advocate for individual liberty, limited government, free markets, and non-interventionist foreign policy.

 Boaz authored several works on libertarian philosophy, including Libertarianism: A Primer and The Libertarian Mind: A Manifesto for Freedom.
 He was an early proponent of civil liberties, marriage equality, drug policy reform, and school choice, contributing to the mainstream acceptance of these issues in public discourse.
 Boaz is regarded as a key figure in the development and promotion of modern libertarian thought.

-Background
+Early years and education

 Boaz was born on August 29, 1953, in Mayfield, Kentucky.
 His father was a judge, and one of his uncles, through marriage, was Frank Stubblefield, who served as a Democratic member of the U.S. House of Representatives.
 Boaz studied history at Vanderbilt University from 1971 to 1975, and as a young man was involved with the Young Americans for Freedom and the College Republicans.